drolbr/overpass-doc/en/more_info/setup.md

 because the amount of payload data is so big that the most users will want to align their apporach on that.

-There is also an extra section below to explain how the components work together.
+There is also an [extra page](components.md) to explain how the components work together.
 This shall make it easier for you to write your own control scripts.

 ## Install the software